matiaspakua/tech.notes.io/pages/books/book_extreme_programming_explained.md

 ## 10 The whole XP Team

-1. In a good team, they have to work togheter as a group for each to be successful.
+1. In a good team, they have to work together as a group for each to be successful.
 2. Principle of flow: suggests that more value is created in a smooth, steady stream of software than in occasional large deployments.

 ### Testers